-Habitat: Fishers prefer old-growth, dense, coniferous forest.
-It is usually not found in young forests or where logging or fire has thinned the trees.
-Hollow trees and logs, brush piles, rock crevices, and cavities beneath boulders all serve as den sites, most of which are temporary as the Fisher is always on the move throughout its extensive home territory.
-The natal den is more permanent and usually located in a safe place like a hollow tree.
-In the winter, a den may be excavated in the snow.
+Habitat: Prefers old-growth, dense, coniferous forest.
+Usually not found in young forests (early succession) or where logging has occured.
+Hollow trees/logs, brush piles, rock crevices, and cavities beneath boulders serve as den sites.
+In winter den may be excavated from snow.

-Reproduction: The reproductive cycle of the fisher lasts almost the entire year.
-Female fishers give birth to a litter of three or four kits in the spring.
-They nurse and care for their kits in the den for at least seven weeks.
-When they are three months old they begin to hunt with their mother, and by fall are independent.
-Females enter estrus shortly after giving birth and leave the den to find a mate.
-Implantation is delayed until the following spring when they give birth and the cycle is renewed.
+Reproduction: Reproductive cycle lasts almost entire year; give birth to 3 – 4 kits in spring.
+Nurse kits in den for roughly seven weeks.
+At three months begin to hunt with mother; by fall are independent.
+Females enter estrus shortly after giving birth and leave den to find a mate.
+Implantation delayed until following spring; cycle is renewed.

-Miscellaneous: The Fisher is one of the most formidable predators in the Rocky Mountains, and it could be considered the most athletic of this region’s carnivores.
-Fishers are particularly nimble in trees, and the anatomy of their ankles allows the feet to rotate sufficiently that a fisher can descend trees headfirst.
-Interestingly, their noted ability to hunt porcupine makes them of value to timber companies, as Fishers can reduce tree damage caused by porcupines.
+Miscellaneous: Particularly nimble in trees; anatomy of ankles allows feet to rotate sufficiently which allows to descend trees headfirst.
+Ability to hunt porcupine makes them of value to timber companies; Fishers can reduce tree damage caused by porcupines.

 Learn more about efforts to recover Northern Rockies Fisher.